hammer/genetorrent/docs/block-api.rst

 Also during the |gtio_open| process, the GT Executive will need to be contacted in order to get the GTO file processed so the client can start fetching pieces as a result of future calls to |gtio_read|.

+A background thread will be started by |gtio_open| to handle asynchronous communication with libtorrent.
+The background thread will be shutdown during the |gtio_close| operation.

 Reading from a Torrent
 ++++++++++++++++++++++